 The type of anaesthetic used for the procedure varies according to your medical condition.
 Most patients have the option of receiving a general anaesthetic or spinal anaesthetic.
-Please discuss your preference with Dr Rodda at your consultation.
+Please discuss your preference with Dr Rodda or Dr Connon at your consultation.

 The hip joint is accessed through an incision approximately 12-15cm long which is centred over the side of the hip and curves gently towards the buttocks.
 This causes minimal trauma to the surrounding muscles.
 The hip is dislocated and the femur bone is cut through its neck to expose both the pelvic and leg sides of the joint.
 Depending upon your age and the quality of your bone, either a cemented or cement-free component is fixed to the pelvis and femur.